©Photo by iStock: recep-bg

 Never made a bento before?
 Afraid you might not cut it in the lunchtime world of avocado flowers and Hello Kitty sushi rolls?
 Good news.
 It doesn't have to be as difficult as you think.

-Wrap your bento in a cloth known as a furoshiki
+Is Making A Bento Worth It?
+Wrap your bento in a cloth known as a furoshiki© Photo by Anisa Kazemi

-Packing a bento is one of the most rewarding experiences there is.
-This is because preparing your own lunch in an attractively-presented boxed fashion is not only exciting and enjoyable but also affordable and healthy.
+Packing a bento is one of the most rewarding experiences.
+Preparing your own lunch in an attractively presented box is not only exciting and enjoyable but also affordable and healthy.

-Assuming you too are a bento newbie in need of a convincing nudge to get you “o-bentoing”, allow me to calm your fears by sharing what preparing a bento doesn’t require.
+Assuming you are a bento newbie in need of a convincing nudge to get you “o-bento,” allow me to calm your fears by sharing what preparing a bento doesn’t require.

-Seriously, it doesn’t have to be cute, just neat and appetizing.
-In Japan, there are various types of bentos but the one thing that they all have in common is that they are meals packed into a container – usually in the shape of a box with one, two or sometimes three levels.
+Seriously, it doesn’t have to be kawaii (cute), just neat and appetizing.
+In Japan, there are various types of bentos, but the one thing that they all have in common is that they are meals packed into a container—usually in the shape of a box with one, two or sometimes three levels.

 The first step in becoming a bento maker is acquiring one of these boxes.

-They can be cheap, standard versions from a ¥100 store or as fancy as 35 times that price (yikes!).
-For the neat factor, silicon baking cups and dividers can also be bought at the ¥100 store though I personally keep things tidy by just packing everything tight, and then lovingly carrying my bento upright.
+They can be cheap, standard versions from a 100 yen shop or as fancy as 35 times that price (yikes!).
+For the neat factor, silicon baking cups and dividers can also be bought at the 100 yen shop, though I personally keep things tidy by just packing everything tight and then lovingly carrying it upright.

-For now, practicing how to bento is enough.
-You can learn to master the art of Japanese gastronomy another time.
+For now, practicing how to do bento is enough.
+You can learn to master the art of Japanese gastronomy at another time.
 Your bento is yours alone.

 So fill it with whatever you like.